AdobeDocs/creative-cloud-enterprise-learn.en/help/express/remove-background.md

 ---
 # How to remove background from any image

-Learn how to remove the background from your images in one click.
+Learn how to remove the background from your images in one click with a Quick action.
+After removing the background your image can be downloaded and used for multiple purposes.

 >[!VIDEO](https://video.tv.adobe.com/v/3420220?quality=12&learn=on&hidetitle=true)